Part 1·1.3·10 min read

 cell biologymembranestransport

 Every networked system needs a boundary that separates "inside" from "outside" while allowing controlled communication between the two.
 A firewall.
 A network interface.
 An API gateway.
-In biology, this is the plasma membrane — and it is far more sophisticated than any human-engineered equivalent.
+In biology, this is the — and it is far more sophisticated than any human-engineered equivalent.

 The Bilayer: Self-Assembled Architecture

 In an aqueous environment, phospholipids spontaneously arrange themselves into a lipid bilayer: two sheets of molecules, heads facing outward into the water on both sides, tails tucked inward away from water.
-No template, no enzymes, no instructions — just thermodynamics minimizing free energy.
+No template, no , no instructions — just thermodynamics minimizing free energy.

 { }Self-assembly as declarative configuration

 The lipid bilayer assembles from a simple rule: hydrophobic tails avoid water.
 This is analogous to a declarative system where you specify constraints and let the runtime determine the optimal configuration.
-You don't write assembly instructions for how to build the membrane — you specify the molecular properties, and physics does the rest.
+You don't write assembly instructions for how to build the — you specify the molecular properties, and physics does the rest.

 This kind of emergent structure from simple local rules appears throughout biology.
 It's one of the reasons biological systems can build complex structures with no central coordinator.